SilicoGoBrr/BioPal/README.md

 2. **Header Resumer**: Resumes long headers into shorter, standardized ones (e.g., based on the organism name from the NCBI format `[organism=...]`) and outputs a CSV mapping the original and new headers.

 3. **ProtParam Calculator**: Performs bulk calculations of various protein properties (e.g., molecular weight, isoelectric point, etc.) similar to ExPASy's ProtParam tool and outputs the results into a CSV file.
+Note: This program IGNORES "X" characters in all sequences to perform calculations without errors.

 4. **Fold Index Calculator**: Queries the proteopedia fold index tool for each sequence in the FASTA file and outputs the fold index of each sequence to a CSV file.